 Sometime after January 1st of each calendar year, a new FAFSA application must be completed.
 The FAFSA can be completed at www.fafsa.ed.gov.
 If a 2012 federal tax return has been completed, the FAFSA will allow a student and/or parent to link to the IRS website.
 Neumann’s federal school code is 003988.

 All eligible students will receive a Financial Aid Award Letter from Neumann University that lists all pertinent awards.
 Please return the award letter to the Office of Financial assistance, only if the student wishes to reject or adjust an award amount, with a notation and your signature or send an email to firstname.lastname@example.org from your Neumann email address with the change.
 If the student’s FAFSA is selected for verification, please submit all requested documents as soon as possible.
 Starting with the 2013-2014 award year, the Department of Education has established several tiers of verification.
 Be sure to read the verification request carefully as there are only certain items required for each verification tier.
 Copies of tax return transcripts are only required with certain tiers of verification.
 If your FAFSA is selected for verification, please submit all requested documents as soon as possible.
 Your financial aid award cannot be finalized until those documents have been received and reviewed.
 Keep in mind that a review may result in an adjustment of any or all awards.

 The federal government is only allowing unsubsidized federal Direct Loans (DL) to graduate students as of July 1, 2012.
 An unsubsidized DL accrues interest while a student is enrolled at least half-time during all grace and deferment periods.
-All federal Direct Loans have fixed interest rate of 6.8% and loan origination fees.
+As of July 1, 2013, due to the new Loan Certainty Act all Graduate Federal Direct Loans have a 5.41% fixed interest rate with a 1.051% loan origination fee.*